Skip to main content

 Frequently Asked Questions

-Wuchang: Fallen Feathers is a open world hack and slash game with fantasy and mystery themes.
+Wuchang: Fallen Feathers is a open world hack and slash game with fantasy, mystery, dark fantasy and violence themes.

 Wuchang: Fallen Feathers is available on Xbox Series X|S, PC, PlayStation 5, Windows and others.